Skip Navigation

 Client type: infrastructure

-Main capabilities: controls and performance, cost and commercial management, programme advisory
+Main capabilities: controls and performance, cost and commercial management, digital, procurement and supply chain, programme advisory

-The plans also anticipate and prepare for integrated mobility systems that use emerging transportation technologies and business models, using parking demand strategies to encourage carsharing, and addressing the beginning and end of a traveler’s journey to optimise the use of roads and highways
+The plans for the network also anticipate and prepare for integrated mobility systems that use emerging transportation technologies and business models.
+This includes parking demand strategies to encourage carsharing and addressing the duration of a passengers' journey to optimise the use of roads and highways.

 For further information contact: